• Skip to primary navigation

 No (sorry).
 They have to be eaten fresh, on the day you make them or they will go soggy and chewy.

-Why not pin this recipe for eggy cheesy things to your pinterest board so you can make it later.
+Why not pin this recipe for eggy cheesy things to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Close up of an eggy cheese thing.